Canadian Consortium on Neurodegeneration in Aging (CCNA)

-We have recently finished recruiting for this clinical trial.
+We have finished recruitment and data collection for this clinical trial.
 The Synergic trial is studying the combined effects of exercise, cognitive training, and Vitamin D on cognition and mobility of people with mild cognitive impairment.

 - Participants must have mild cognitive impairment, be at least 60 years of age, and not currently exercise more than twice a week.

 - Participants come to the University of Waterloo three times per week for 5 months.